brianxchen/brianxchen.github.io-old/_posts/2023-01-15-Ode-to-a-City-Bench.md

 ---
 ![_config.yml]({{ site.baseurl }}/images/taproom.JPG)

-You didn’t mean to stop here, but your weary feet brought you anyways. you sit down at the intersection and watch the rhythm of the traffic swirl around you: a Van Gogh twilight, this time of metal and rubber, not pastels and paint.
+You didn’t mean to stop here, but your weary feet brought you anyways.
+You sit down at the intersection and watch the rhythm of the traffic swirl around you: a Van Gogh twilight, this time of metal and rubber, not pastels and paint.

 Everyone is always in such a rush, you think to yourself.
 Always inching forward at the crosswalk, eager to save a few seconds, their own personal rebellion against that unmoving red hand.
 When they do cross, it’s with an air of distinct intention.
 A businessman, a runner, a mother pushing a stroller with a leather purse snaked around her shoulder, all with places to go: maybe home, maybe somewhere else, but never this city bench.
 Here time seems to freeze and accelerate at the same time.